 Maybe William Cimillo.

-Feature image by Radio Diaries.
-Bus by Michelle Cohen.
-Color buses by Emaleth from Pixabay.
+Images and audio file from Radio Diaries.
 This post is dedicated to Joe Bradley, busman extraordinaire.
-If there were a Ralph Kramden award, he would get it.
+If there were a Ralph Kramden Award, he would get it.